Spodoptera eridania

 Southern Armyworm Moth, Southern Armyworm

-Spodoptera eridania is a highly whose are significant agricultural pests in tropical and subtropical regions of the Western Hemisphere.
+Spodoptera eridania is a highly noctuid whose larvae are significant agricultural pests in tropical and subtropical regions of the Western Hemisphere.
 The has emerged as one of the most important pests of soybean in Brazil and Argentina, particularly in cotton-growing regions, while remaining a sporadic pest in the southern United States.
 Larvae feed gregariously when young, skeletonizing leaves, and become solitary as they mature, often boring into fruit.
-The species has been to West Africa (Nigeria and Cameroon).
+The species has been introduced to West Africa (Nigeria and Cameroon).

 Pronunciation